vantezzen/vowserdb/README.md

 # usage
 You can find the full vowserDB documentation at https://vantezzen.github.io/vowserdb-docs/documentation.html

+#updating from 2.X.X to 3.X.X
+If you want to update from vowserdb 2.X.X to 3.X.X take a look at [the corrosponding wiki article](https://github.com/vantezzen/vowserdb/wiki/Updating-from-vowserDB-2.X.X-to-vowserDB-3.X.X)

 # share some love
 If you like vowserdb, consider starring this repository and telling your friends and family about how awesome vowserdb is (yay!).